Family Language Policy in the Polish Diaspora

-Opening up avenues for future research on Family Language Policy and better understanding the language practices of specific communities in a globalized world, this book will be of interest to scholars in multilingualism, sociolinguistics, and applied linguistics.
+Opening up avenues for future research on Family Language Policy and a better understanding of the language practices of specific communities in a globalised world, this book will be of interest to scholars in multilingualism, sociolinguistics and applied linguistics.

 Table of Contents

 Introduction 1.
 Polish Immigration to Australia 2.
 Intersections of Bilingual Development, Language Socialisation and Heritage Languages 3.
 Family Language Policy 4.
 Research Methodological Background 5.
 Online Questionnaire 6.
 Case Study Report One: Flexible Code-Switching Practices 7.
 Case Study Report Two: A Restrictive One Parent - One Language Strategy 8.
 Case Study Report Three: Accommodating Dual-Lingual Interactions 9.
 Cross-Case Analysis and Discussion 10.
 Further Implications and the Way Forward

 Piotr Romanowski, PhD, is Assistant Professor at the Faculty of Applied Linguistics of the University of Warsaw, Poland.

 This volume is a welcome contribution to the growing literature on family language policies and heritage language maintenance.
 Through the lens of the Polish diaspora in Australia, it presents a comprehensive and captivating account of the dynamics of family language policies, illustrating how they are constantly negotiated, contested and formed by both parents and children.